-- Synthetic rubber in tires was estimated to be 90 percent C by weight, based on the weighted average C contents of the major elastomers used in new tire consumption.
-46 Table A- 145 shows consumption and C content of elastomers used for tires and other products in 2002, the most recent year for which data are available. - C black is 100 percent C (Aslett Rubber Inc. n.d.).
+- Synthetic rubber in tires was estimated to be 90 percent C by weight, based on the weighted average C contents of the major elastomers used in new tire consumption.54 Table A- 147 shows consumption and C content of elastomers used for tires and other products in 2002, the most recent year for which data are available. - C black is 100 percent C (Aslett Rubber Inc. n.d.).

-Multiplying (a) the mass of scrap tires incinerated by (b) the total C content of the synthetic rubber and C black portions of scrap tires and (c) by a 98 percent oxidation factor yielded CO2 emissions, as shown in Table A- 146.
-The disposal rate of rubber in tires (0.5 Tg C/yr) is smaller than the consumption rate for tires based on summing the elastomers listed in Table A- 145 (1.3 Tg/yr); this is due to the fact that much of the rubber is lost through tire wear during the product's lifetime and may also reflect the lag time between consumption and disposal of tires.
-Tire production and fuel use for 1990 through 2007 were taken from RMA 2006 and RMA 2009a; when data were not reported, they were linearly interpolated between bracketing years' data or, for the ends of time series, set equal to the closest year with reported data.
+Multiplying the mass of scrap tires incinerated by the total C content of the synthetic rubber, C black portions of scrap tires, and then by a 98 percent oxidation factor, yielded CO2 emissions, as shown in Table A- 148.
+The disposal rate of rubber in tires (0.4 Tg C/yr) is smaller than the consumption rate for tires based on summing the elastomers listed in Table A-145 (1.3 Tg/yr); this is due to the fact that much of the rubber is lost through tire wear during the product's lifetime and may also reflect the lag time between consumption and disposal of tires.
+Tire production and fuel use for 1990 through 2009 were taken from RMA 2006, RMA 2009, RMA 2011; where data were not reported, they were linearly interpolated between bracketing years' data or, for the ends of time series, set equal to the closest year with reported data.

-RMA 2009a changed the reporting of scrap tire data from millions of tires to thousands of short tons of scrap tire.
-As a result, the average weight and percent of the market of light duty and commercial scrap tires was used to convert the previous years from millions of tires to thousands of short tons (STMC 1990 through 1997; RMA 2002 through 2006, 2009b).
+In 2009, RMA changed the reporting of scrap tire data from millions of tires to thousands of short tons of scrap tire.
+As a result, the average weight and percent of the market of light duty and commercial scrap tires was used to convert the previous years from millions of tires to thousands of short tons (STMC 1990 through 1997; RMA 2002 through 2006, 2012a).